ollewarne/frontend-kursplan-linkoping/README.md

 - Deliver a page to Chasacademy about their courseplan in Frontend.

 ## Design
+We chose to design the page using fun colors and shapes.
+Some of our design goals are:
 - Mobile first

 ### Colors
+These are the colors we use on the page.
 | Color Name | Hex Code |
 |------------|----------|
 | Chrysler blue | `#5a21cd` |